The joys of Microsoft Outlook

 While POP works OK for most people, it can sometimes cause confusion if you like to check your mail on two or more different devices, such as a phone and a laptop.
 This is because POP doesn’t sync all connected inboxes the way IMAP does.

-If you set up your new email account with IMAP and your test messages do not arrive in Outlook, you will then to remove the email account you’ve just added and set it up again as a POP account.
+If you set up your new email account with IMAP and your test messages do not arrive in Outlook, you will then need to remove the email account you’ve just added and set it up again as a POP account.

 Therefore, if you use Outlook and wish to continue using it, you may need to experiment to arrive at the most suitable setup for the way you like to work.